 Tip: Dollar stores and grocery stores both carry mason jars or generic brands!
 I highly recommend having six on hand but one will do fine as well.

-Explore clouds with easy to set up rain models in mason jars!
-One cloud model uses a jar and a sponge, another uses shaving foam!
+Explore clouds with easy-to-set-up rain models in mason jars!
+One cloud model uses a jar and a sponge; another uses shaving foam!
 You can even make a cloud inside a jar or a tornado.
 Basically, you can explore a bunch of weather science activities using a mason jar.

-LOOK: How Does Rain Form
+- LOOK: How Does Rain Form

-LOOK: Shaving Foam Rain Cloud
+- LOOK: Shaving Foam Rain Cloud

-LOOK: Cloud in a Jar Model
+- LOOK: Cloud in a Jar Model

 Grab a jar, vinegar, and an egg to make the classic bouncy egg or rubber egg experiment.
 It’s one of the coolest experiments to set up with the kiddos because it’s a raw egg with a dissolved shell that actually bounces.
 This egg and vinegar experiment is sure to WOW!

-LOOK: Make a rubber egg in a jar!
+- LOOK: Make a rubber egg in a jar!

 Have you ever explored the 5 unique layers of the ocean?
 Did you know you can recreate them in a jar and explore liquid density at the same time?
 It’s a very fun way to not only explore marine biomes but also explore simple physics for kids!
 You can also try this non-ocean theme liquid density jar activity.

-LOOK: Create the layers of ocean science activity in a jar!
+- LOOK: Create the layers of ocean science activity in a jar!

-Also, try creating ocean waves in a jar!
+- LOOK: Also, try creating ocean waves in a jar!

 A mason jar is a really great option for setting up a homemade lava lamp science activity.
 Simple supplies that include water, cooking oil, food coloring, and generic (or regular) Alka Seltzer tablets.
 You can redo this one over and over again in the same jar so stock up on tablets.